-Cryptococcosis is a pulmonary or disseminated infection acquired by inhalation of soil contaminated with the encapsulated yeast Cryptococcus neoformans.
+Cryptococcosis is a pulmonary or disseminated infection acquired by inhalation of soil contaminated with the encapsulated yeast Cryptococcus neoformans or C. gattii.
 Symptoms are those of pneumonia, meningitis, or involvement of skin, bones, or viscera.
 Diagnosis is clinical and microscopic, confirmed by culture or fixed-tissue staining.
 Treatment, when necessary, is with azoles or amphotericin B, with or without flucytosine.

 (See also the Infectious Diseases Society of America's Practice Guidelines for the Management of Cryptococcal Disease.)

 Distribution of C. neoformans is worldwide; it is present in soil contaminated with bird droppings, particularly those of pigeons.
 Cryptococcosis is a defining opportunistic infection for AIDS (typically associated with CD4 counts < 100/µL), although patients with Hodgkin lymphoma, other lymphomas, or sarcoidosis and those taking long-term corticosteroid therapy are also at increased risk, as are recipients of a solid organ transplant.